 No Sleep on VE Day

-Cynthia Humble, nee Grossman was an intercept operator in the ATS from 1944 and was stationed at Forest Moor in the Yorkshire countryside.
-There she listened intently to enciphered Morse signals which were whisked off to a place she and her colleagues knew only as Station X. Her story is featured in No Sleep on VE Day, a brand new episode of the Bletchley Park Podcast, out now.
+No Sleep on VE Day, a brand new episode of the Bletchley Park Podcast, is out now.
+Cynthia Humble was an intercept operator in the ATS from 1944 and was stationed at Forest Moor in the Yorkshire countryside.
+There she listened intently to enciphered Morse signals which were whisked off to a place she and her colleagues knew only as Station X.

 Her memories of the intense work, the somewhat rationed but sparkling social life and how she and her watch did not sleep a wink on VE Day, despite it falling between gruelling night shifts, are all in this month’s episode.